 Did you just receive a less-than-stellar offer for an entry-level job?
-Despite what you may have heard, you can engage in salary negotiations even as a recent graduate.
+Despite what you may have heard, the starting salary for recent college graduates is negotiable.

 It’s natural to feel apprehensive about requesting more money at such an early stage of your career.
 However, many employers are willing to negotiate salary with the right candidate, even if you are fresh out of college.

 Take some time to review the average starting salary ranges in your geographic area for the position you're considering.
-Check data outlined in the Salary Guides from Robert Half.
-You can even enter your ZIP code in a salary calculator to access salary data customized for your location.
+Check data outlined in the Robert Half Salary Guides.
+You can use the Salary Calculator to create a customized pay range for your open role, based on experience level, location and other factors.

-Research the company ahead of any salary negotiations.
-Determine whether it recently had any large layoffs and, if possible, find out how long management has been looking to fill the position.
+Do some company research ahead of any salary negotiations.
+Determine whether the firm recently had any large layoffs and, if possible, find out how long management has been looking to fill the position.
 Keep in mind that such information may be difficult to obtain.
 If the company has been making budget cuts through layoffs, your chances of a successful salary negotiation may be smaller.
 On the other hand, you may have more leverage in the discussion if the employer has had trouble recruiting for the position you’re offered.

 Consider benefits and perks